 Alternately, you can just refrigerate the salsa.
 Do note that the salsa will not be safe in jars stored at room temperature unless properly sealed in a hot water bath.

-Easy Homemade Tomato Salsa
+Get the Recipe: Easy Fresh Tomato Salsa

 - 2 cups jalapeño pepper, seeded and diced (about 6-8)